radmiraal/radmiraal.github.io/_posts/2017-12-30-exploring-the-sender.md

 For this post I **assume** he was demotivated because that fits the message I wanted to share for a while now.

-Let's zoom in a bit and apply the sender / receiver pattern ([Shannon-Weaver model](https://en.wikipedia.org/wiki/Shannon%E2%80%93Weaver_model)).
+Let's zoom in a bit and using the sender / receiver pattern.
 How can message for example become offensive?

 * The content IS offensive but neither the sender nor the receiver takes it that way